Senior Secondary (Year 11 – 12) (CRICOS: 004885C)

 The Director of Curriculum and Heads of Learning hold regular meetings with teachers to ensure that the work programs and academic expectations of the College are understood and professionally implemented.
 The Senior School Head closely monitors student development, and is in regular contact with Heads of Learning and teachers to ensure that academic standards within the Senior School are in line with College expectations.

-The Senior School Head is responsible to the Headmaster for the academic monitoring program.
+The Senior School Head is responsible to the Principal for the academic monitoring program.
 Organisation of the senior curriculum is based on the following eight curriculum areas.

 1. Design Technologies (Hospitality, Home Economics, Visual Arts, Applied Design, Industrial Technology)